-The Early Access application window for the 2018-19 school year is NOW CLOSED.
+The Early Access application window for the 2019-20 school year is open as of December 1.

 Families interested in applying for Early Access MUST apply to the school district in which they reside.
 The Adams 12 Early Access process only serves families within the Adams 12 district boundaries.
 Families residing outside of Adams 12 boundaries should contact the school district in which they are located.
 To check your residence please see the Adams 12 Boundary Locator.

 - The first round of the Schools Choice Program opens December 1 and closes January 31.
 The priority deadline for Early Access applications coincides with these dates.

 - Early Access application information will be posted each December and completed applications are due by January 24 for the first round of choice.

 - Complete the parent survey and have the preschool survey completed if your child attends preschool.
 Submit along with the Early Access Application, as well as any applicable outside IQ Assessment reports.
 Families have the option to obtain an IQ Assessment at their expense.
 Please see the List of School Psychologists.